MicrosoftDocs/sdk-api/sdk-api-src/content/wbemdisp/nf-wbemdisp-iswbemrefresher-add.md

 Required.
 String that contains the relative path of the object in the namespace.
 The path must contain an instance.
 The
 <a href="https://msdn.microsoft.com/f076eb01-1e71-487d-a1af-687a052b4d67">Index</a> property of the returned
 <a href="https://msdn.microsoft.com/6a12c8eb-3ef9-4292-810c-6954294fc8c7">SWbemRefreshableItem</a> represents the index of the object in the refresher collection.

+#### - objWbemNamedvalueSet [optional]

+Typically, this is undefined.
+Otherwise, this is an
+<a href="https://msdn.microsoft.com/7d1c3a28-d0d3-4108-9628-74ad483e328e">SWbemNamedValueSet</a> object whose elements represent the context information that can be used by the provider that services the request.
+A provider that supports or requires such information must document the recognized value names, data type of the value, allowed values, and semantics.

 ## -returns